Talking about audio effects

 Personally, this is the filter I use most often.

-It gives the impression of reverberation in a closed space, such as a hall or underground passage.
+It gives the impression of reverberation in a closed space, like a hall or an underground passage.

-has the most configurable parameters, and as an amateur, I feel like I can't adjust them all.
+has the most adjustable parameters, and as an amateur, I feel like I can't fully utilize all the settings.

 Chorus Filter

-This is a filter that plays modulated sounds together like a chorus.
+This is a filter that plays modulated audio in a way that sounds like a choir.

-I tried it with a sample, but it didn't work very well.
+I tried it with a sample, but it didn't work properly.

-If anyone knows how, please let me know...
+If anyone knows how to fix it, please let me know...

-As usual, we will create a sample in Unity and try it out.
+As usual, we'll create a sample in Unity and try it out.

-② Make each filter on/off with a checkbox
+② Make each filter turn on/off with checkboxes

-③ Specify the frequency of the Low Pass and High Pass filters with a slider
+③ Specify the frequency of the Low Pass and High Pass filters with sliders

-④ Make it possible to play background music, sound effects, and jingles
+④ Make it possible to play BGM, SE, and jingles respectively

-The parameters of each filter are in their default state.
-All
+The parameters for each filter are set to their default values.

 Setting a filter on the Audio Listener

-The MainCamera Component has an Audio Listener, so add each filter below it.
-All filters
+The MainCamera component has an Audio Listener, so we'll add each filter below it.

-except the Low/High Pass Filter can be switched using checkboxes, so leave them off by default.
+Except for the Low/High Pass Filter, you can toggle them with checkboxes, so leave them off by default.

 Each filter can be turned on/off with a checkbox